vgconvert(8) — Linux manual page

 Reserve space for the bootloader between the LVM metadata

 area and the first PE.
-The bootloader area is reserved
+The bootloader area is reserved for

-moved out further if necessary to match the data
+if necessary to match the data alignment.
+The start of the

-aligned, see also --dataalignment and
+bootloader area is always aligned, see also --dataalignment

---dataalignmentoffset.
-The bootloader area may be larger
+and --dataalignmentoffset.
+The bootloader area may be

-and size of an existing PV use pvs -o
+start and size of an existing PV use pvs -o

 +pv_ba_start,pv_ba_size.